qrp73/K5TOOL/README.md

 This tool allows to read/write EEPROM and write flash images.
 It also include pack/unpack commands and support both formats (encrypted/plain) of firmware images.

+The tool supports firmware size up to 0xf000 (61440) bytes and tested on large firmwares.

+Also the tool can be used as software simulator of UV-K5 bootloader for testing firmware updater software.

 ## Install

 Just download zip file and unzip it: https://github.com/qrp73/K5TOOL/releases